Understanding boot sequences in BIOS and UEFI

 • Boot a live USB and run efibootmgr to inspect NVRAM boot entries.
 Use it to reorder or create entries.

 • If GRUB fails to show, chroot from a live ISO and reinstall the bootloader to the correct target (EFI or MBR).
-For EFI installs, mount the EFI partition at /boot/efi and run grub-install –target=x86_64-efi.
+For EFI installs, mount the EFI partition at /boot/efi and run grub-install --target=x86_64-efi.

-Those steps resolve most cases I see.
+Those steps clear most boot issues I run into.

 Practical insights on Linux Mint installation